-Senator Toomey believes that all sources of energy should compete on a level playing field.
-Past efforts by Washington to pick winners and losers in the private sector have been unfair and yielded poor results.
-Accordingly, Senator Toomey has co-sponsored legislation (S. 2279) to repeal a variety of subsidies and credits for traditional as well as alternative sources of energy.
+Senator Toomey opposes wasteful government handouts for special energy interests and he believes all sources of energy should compete on a level playing field.
+Senator Toomey has introduced bipartisan legislation to repeal the federal corn ethanol mandate, an outrageous crony-capitalist program that lines the pockets of large agribusinesses while driving up food and fuel prices for middle-class Americans.
+Senator Toomey also has co-sponsored legislation to repeal a variety of subsidies and credits for traditional as well as alternative sources of energy.

-As work continues in Washington to promote a pro-growth, responsible energy agenda, Senator Toomey will aggressively advocate for improved access to our energy resources, commonsense regulatory reform, and the repeal of the wasteful and costly RFS.
+As work continues in Washington to promote a pro-growth, environmentally responsible energy agenda, Senator Toomey will advocate for improved access to our energy resources, common sense regulatory reform, and the repeal of the wasteful corn ethanol mandate.